lennyhans/7kaa-static-site/README.md

 All the images are from the original assets of the game (processed with Inkscape).

 ## Sapper related (from template)
+To generate the site `node` and `npm` is required, you can check it out at nodejs [page](https://nodejs.org/en/), then you can try the rest of steps

 Install dependencies
 ```bash
 npm install